Last Updated on October 18, 2025 by George Pavlopoulos

-Set in the plains of Arcadia in Peloponnese, the orthodox church of Agia Fotini Mantineias is an architectural oddity.
+Set in the plains of Arcadia in Peloponnese, the Orthodox church of Agia Fotini Mantineias is an architectural oddity.
 From the day of its creation, there’s an ongoing debate: to some, it’s a masterpiece, while others find it blasphemous.
 For sure, no one finds it uninteresting due to its variety of elements and architectural approach.

 So, let’s see what makes the church of Agia Fotini Mantineias (Greek: Αγία Φωτεινή Μαντίνειας) special and where you can find it.